itsmeichigo/URLPreview/README.md

 # URLPreview

-An NSURL extension for showing preview info of webpages You may want to use it if you want to mimick Facebook app's behavior when you post a link on your status.
+An NSURL extension for showing preview info of webpages.

+You may want to use it if you want to mimick Facebook app's behavior when you post a link on your status.

 ![Screenshot](https://raw.githubusercontent.com/itsmeichigo/URLPreview/master/ScreenShot.png)